-The statistical functions in ArcGIS Desktop are located in ArcMap, ArcCatalog, and geoprocessing, as well as within two extensions: Spatial Analyst and Geostatistical Analyst.
+The statistical functions in ArcGIS for Desktop are located in ArcMap, ArcCatalog, and geoprocessing, as well as within two extensions: Spatial Analyst and Geostatistical Analyst.

-A core set of descriptive statistics that summarize the values for a single field is available from several locations in ArcGIS Desktop—the table window in ArcMap, the table preview tab in ArcCatalog, and the Statistics toolset (within the Analysis toolbox).
+A core set of descriptive statistics that summarize the values for a single field is available from several locations in ArcGIS for Desktop—the table window in ArcMap, the table preview tab in ArcCatalog, and the Statistics toolset (within the Analysis toolbox).

 Statistics menu option